dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Status.md

 ![](/assets/Payouts/Payouts2_en.png)

-* **Received**: This is the initial status after the Once you request a payout, we validate the Payout structure (for Payouts requested through API) and create it in our system.
-For more information about the design, refer to [Payouts API](../payouts-api.html).

-Furthermore, we validate that your account has enough balance before moving to the following state; otherwise, the request will be declined.
+* **Received**: This is the initial status.
+Once you request a payout, we validate the Payout structure (for Payouts requested through API) and create it in our system.
+For more information about the design, refer to [Payouts API](../payouts-api.html).<br>Furthermore, we validate that your account has enough balance before moving to the following state; otherwise, the request will be declined.

 * **Validated**: This status indicates that the Payout has a valid structure and your account has enough funds to cover the Payout amount and the fee (in case you assume it).
-We define whether the Payout needs a manual review under two criteria during this status.
-First, the limit of payments received by the payee, and second, the [sanction screening](../overview/payout-concepts.html#sanction-screening) process.
+We define whether the Payout needs a manual review under two criteria during this status: first, the limit of payments received by the payee, and second, the [sanction screening](../overview/payout-concepts.html#sanction-screening) process.

-* **Held**: This status indicates that the payout is under a manual review from our side due to the validations performed in the previous step.
-The ETC of this status is XX business days.
+* **Held**: This status indicates that the payout is under a manual review from our side due to the validations performed in the previous step. <!--The ETC of this status is XX business days.-->

 * **Pending**: This status indicates that the payout and the payee have met all the validations required, and it is about to be sent to the _Banking Connections_.